romayana/master-Kschool/README.md

 # master-Kschool
-This ismy first report for Kschool Master dregree in Data Science.
+This is my first report for Kschool Master dregree in Data Science.